 Since 2011, Black Girls Code has connected with thousands of girls who are young as age 7.
 Many of the organization’s connections are now graduating college with the confidence that there are truly people who look like them who enjoy and are pursuing STEM careers.

-For Jones, helping boost the confidence of youth of color—especially girls—is personal.
+For Mancini, helping boost the confidence of youth of color—especially girls—is personal.
 She became CEO of Black Girls Code in October 2023—a job she says she has practically auditioned for her entire career.

 As a former executive at companies like 21st Century Fox and Salesforce, she knows first-hand what it’s like to be the person constantly raising your hand advocating for stories and initiatives that are inclusive to people of color.
 Being an intentional storyteller is part of what she lives by.